Drozerah/freeCodeCamp-work/Responsive_Web_Design_Certification/Basic_CSS/README.md

 # FreeCodeCamp - Basic CSS

-## Skills : 34/44 resolved chalenges
+## Skills : 34/44 challenges resolved

 - [x] Change the Color of Text
 - [x] Use CSS Selectors to Style Elements